 - Option 4F - New signalling technology / ETCS Level 2+ with Automatic Train Operation

 - Option 4B - New signalling technology / Communications-Based Train Control; and

 - Option 4J - New signalling technology only on those sections of the network requiring high capacity signalling and maintaining legacy signalling in sections of the network where high capacity signalling is not required.

-Option 4B was the preferred option.
+Option 4B was found to be the preferred option.